zentala/framed-icon-generator/README.md

 All icons from `icons/input/` will be processed and saved into `icons/output/`.

 ## Not covered edge cases
-* overwritting previously generated icon without prompt
+* overwriting previously generated icon without prompt

+## More
+* splitting words in English: https://www.hyphenation24.com/